Pension tax relief: salary sacrifice

 Low earners

-In addition, as explained in our page How tax relief is given on pension contributions, even if you are a low earner and do not pay tax, you still get 20% tax relief if you are in a relief at source scheme and, from 2024/25, should receive an equivalent top up payment if you are in a net pay scheme.
-However, if your employer offers you a salary sacrifice arrangement, you will lose the 20% tax relief, so could find yourself worse off.
+As explained in our page How tax relief is given on pension contributions, you still get 20% tax relief if you are in a relief at source scheme and, from 2024/25 onwards, should be entitled to an equivalent top-up payment if you are in a net pay scheme.
+However, in both cases, if your employer offers you a salary sacrifice arrangement, you will lose the 20% tax relief, so could find yourself worse off.

 Further information